About Macadamia Nuts

 Arginine can contribute to cold sore outbreaks, which are blisters caused by the HSV-1 virus, also known as herpes.

 Arginine aids in the growth of HSV-1, which needs this particular amino acid to multiply and infect cells.
-Arginine can be obtained through our diet and is found in a variety of high-protein foods such as nuts, seeds, and chocolate.
+Arginine can be obtained through our diet and is found in multiple high-protein foods such as nuts, seeds, and chocolate.

-Regrettably, the herpes virus is known to "feed" on arginine, and a diet a great source of arginine compared to lysine may increase the frequency and severity of cold sores and herpes outbreaks.
+Regrettably, the herpes virus is known to "feed" on arginine, and a diet a good source of arginine compared to lysine may increase the frequency and severity of cold sores and herpes outbreaks.

 Macadamia nuts are a good source of arginine, as they provide about 198% of the RDI per 100 grams.
 Arginine is a semi-essential amino acid that is involved in nitric oxide production, wound healing, and immune response.
 Arginine may also have some benefits for cardiovascular health, erectile dysfunction, and exercise performance.
 However, people with herpes infections should limit their intake of arginine, as it may trigger or worsen outbreaks.